KubaDomagala/reader/README.md

    alt="hungarian new code 3"
    style="float: left; margin-right: 10px;" />

-   Own coverage tool results with own tests: <br />
+   Own coverage tool results after making own tests: <br />
    <img src="readme_imgs/CaioImages/OwnCoverageTool/hungarianBCResults.png"
    alt="hungarian own test results" style="float: left; margin-right: 10px;" />
+   Due to the 0% stateent coverage and the fact no exisiting tests called this function.
+The code produced no results and thus had a branch coverage of 0% before the new tests were added.

+   How to run:
    Coverage tool can be run by using pytest tests/test_parser.py or even the tox command.
 Results of the branch coverage will be placed in the CoverageHun.txt file.

 ---